Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: Introduction

 \section{Introduction}

-A common way to theoretically study and advance neural nets has been to study their expressivity, which measures the ability of neural nets to approximate well-behaved functions, dating back to the seminal works on universal approximation~\citep{cybenko1989approximation,hornik1989multilayer,park1991universal,leshno1993multilayer}.
+Dating back to the seminal works on universal approximation~\citep{cybenko1989approximation,hornik1989multilayer,park1991universal,leshno1993multilayer}, a common way to theoretically study neural nets has been through their expressivity, which measures the ability of neural nets to approximate well-behaved functions.
 This perspective has shaped how researchers perceive different types of deep learning architectures: a basic way to theoretically justify new architectures is to study their approximation capabilities.
 This has led to a number of analyses studying universal approximation capabilities for various widely-used architectures, such as recurrent neural nets (RNNs)~\citep{schafer2007recurrent}, graph neural nets~\citep{scarselli2008computational}, convolutional networks~\citep{bao2014approximation,zhou2020universality,yarotsky2021universal}, residual networks~\citep{lin2018resnet}, transformers~\citep{yun2019transformers}, and neural ODEs~\citep{teshima2020universal,zhang2020approximation}.